HeathLoganCampbell/Retro-Craft/readme.md

 ![waterGenerator](./readme-resources/waterGenerator.png)
 * water is now naturally generated in the land
 * there is a preview of what block you'll place

+### Renamed to Retro Craft
+Because it sounded better